Back-end Engineering Articles

 Mary

-As we learned previously, the instance variables (start with @) are used inside the class for other methods.
-However, here we are printing out the instance variable outside the class.
-In Step #4, We declared the method which returns the instance variable.
-Then, in Step #7, We created a new object called "p4," and then we called the getter method called "name."
+As we learned previously, the instance variables (start with @) are made to be used inside the class, for other methods.
+However here we are printing out the instance variable outside the class.
+In the Step #4 We declared the method which returns the instance variable.
+In Step #7 We created a new object called “p4” and then we called the getter method called “name”.

 A bit weird, I know.
-And probably seems useless at this moment, but believe me: it is used a lot in Ruby OOP.
-For instance, what will happen if we have more instance variables in the class, for example, @age and @gender.
+And probably seems useless at this moment, but believe me: is used a lot in Ruby OOP.
+For instance, what will happen if we have more instance variables in the class, for example: @age and @gender.
 What do you think we should do now?

 We should do something like this: